SidneyFC17/fieloelr/doc/UC-ELR-0007-Create Module Response.md

    4. The system verifies that the related module is active
    5. The system verifies that “Member” field is not null
    6. The system verifies that the member belongs to the program of the related course
-   7. The system verifies that the member belongs to at least to one of the segments of the related course
+   7. The system verifies that the member belongs to at least one of the segments of the related course
    8. The system verifies that the related course is active
    9. The system verifies that the member is approved in the predecessors modules
    10. The system verifies that the date of the response in within the period of the course